EvilGenie: A Reward Hacking Benchmark: Discussion

 However, this effectiveness may in part reflect limitations in the underlying benchmark itself.
 The \textsc{LiveCodeBench} test suites do not always achieve full behavioral coverage, meaning the failures of the held out tests may have simply reflected gaps in the test suite.
 A natural next step would be to test whether performance improves when GPT-5 or another advanced model is tasked with generating comprehensive test suites prior to evaluation.

-We find that no instances of reward hacking (as opposed to heuristic) passing all of the test cases in unambiguous problems.
+We find that no instances of reward hacks (as opposed to heuristics) passing all of the test cases in unambiguous problems.
 Thus, the hold-out set may make a decent filter if one only cares about the non-heuristic reward-hacking cases.
-This may be an easy technique to help mitigate errors from reward hacking in software development.
-In addition, LLMs can be costly enough to run that having a first pass filter which reduces the number of LLM judge calls could be fairly valuable in large studies or monitoring schemes.
+In addition, LLMs can be costly enough, so using hold out tests a first pass filter to reduces the number of LLM judge calls could be fairly valuable in large studies or monitoring schemes.